goodpink/goodpink.github.io/profile.md

 - Bachelor's degree in Electrical and Electronic Engineering @ Kyoto University, 2009

 ## Appointments
-- Visiting Scholar @ Robotics Institute, Carnegie Mellon University, 2016 - Present
 - Research Associate @ The University of Tokyo, 2014 - Present
+- Visiting Scholar @ Robotics Institute, Carnegie Mellon University, 2016 - 2017
 - Research Fellow of Japan Society for Promotion of Science (PD) @ The University of Tokyo, 2014
 - Research Fellow of Japan Society for Promotion of Science (DC2) @ Kyoto University, 2012 - 2013
 - Global COE Research Assistant @ Kyoto University, 2011 - 2012